DETAILED ACTION

 (b) CONCLUSION.—The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the inventor or a joint inventor regards as the invention.

-Claims 1-9 are rejected under 35 U.S.C.
+Claims 1-5 and 7-9 are rejected under 35 U.S.C.
 112(b) as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor regards as the invention.
 In particular:

-Each of claims 3-5 refer to a period of time “when the detection sensor detects a predetermined” first, second, or third amount of material.
-This referenced period of time lacks antecedent basis, in particular since no such detection is recited previously in any of these claims.
-If these recitations are intended to convey that the feeder further comprises a controller configured in the manner recited, then it is suggested that a fully supported amendment be made to this effect.
+Each of claims 3-5 refer to a period of time “when the detection sensor detects a predetermined amount of material charged in the third hopper”.
+This period of time lacks antecedent basis, in particular since no such detection is recited previously in any of these claims.
+If these recitations are intended to convey that the feeder further comprises a controller configured in the manner recited, or more broadly that the feeder as a whole is configured in the manner claimed, then a fully supported amendment should be made to this effect.

 Absent persuasive argument contesting these issues, appropriate correction by amendment is required.